Camp Anderson (2) |

 (1863 - 1864), near Trinidad

-Built to protect the mail route.
-Located four miles north of town.
+A hutment camp built to protect the mail and stage route between Trinidad and Gold Bluffs.
+Located three and one-half to four miles north of town.

 (1862), Humboldt County

 Located on the Old Coastal Trail, about midway between Trinidad and Elk Camp, about ten miles southwest of Camp Cap-Ell.